 China’s hunger for development has put its forests under incredible stress.
 Tragically, development has robbed the country of almost all of its great primeval forests, through which elephants once roamed as far as Beijing.

-China’s remaining intact forests are scattered throughout China:
+China’s remaining intact forests are scattered throughout the country:

 - Southwest: Western Sichuan; the Nu-Salween River valley and around the Myanmar border in Yunnan; the Yarlung Tsampo River canyon